Engagement & CRM Β· Guide

 1. Front-load value, not volume

-2. Introduce a new channel at the midpoint, not the start
+2. Introduce a new channel at the midpoint

-3. Place the phone call after digital engagement, not before
+3. Place the phone call after digital engagement

 ⚠️

-Every cadence needs a defined last touch and an explicit action for no-reply contacts: move to nurture, remove from list, or flag for a future re-engage campaign.
-A cadence without an exit condition runs indefinitely, accumulates unsubscribe requests, and degrades domain reputation over time.
+Every cadence needs a defined last touch and an explicit action for no-reply contacts: nurture, remove, or re-engage flag.
+No exit condition means indefinite sends and degraded domain reputation.

 Tier-Based Variation

-Running the same cadence at every lead is the most expensive mistake in outbound design
+One cadence for every lead is the most expensive mistake in outbound design

-Tier 1 leads fit your ICP precisely on every dimension: industry, company size, seniority, and one or more intent signals.
-They deserve a full multichannel cadence with personalised opening lines, LinkedIn engagement, and a phone step.
-Tier 3 leads fit some criteria but not all.
-Sending them the same 12-touch multichannel sequence wastes rep time and dilutes the effort that should be concentrated on Tier 1.
+Tier 1 leads fit your ICP on every dimension and carry intent signals.
+They earn a full multichannel cadence with personalised openers, LinkedIn engagement, and a phone step.
+Sending that same 12-touch sequence to Tier 3 contacts wastes rep time and dilutes effort where it matters.

-A practical tier model uses three cadence variants: full multichannel for Tier 1, email plus LinkedIn for Tier 2, and email-only for Tier 3.
-The key operational requirement is that each lead carries a tier tag before it enters a campaign, so the sequencer routes it to the correct variant automatically rather than placing every contact into the same default sequence.
+Three cadence variants cover all tiers: full multichannel for Tier 1, email plus LinkedIn for Tier 2, email-only for Tier 3.
+Tag each lead with a tier before import so the sequencer routes automatically.

 Assign ICP tier tags during list building, before the list enters the sequencer.
-Reclassifying contacts after the first touch has already fired forces manual campaign moves that break sequence attribution.
-The ICP definition to list-building SOP covers tier tagging as part of the pre-send segmentation step.
+The ICP to list-building SOP covers tier tagging as part of pre-send segmentation.

 Cadence Design Examples